5 tips for working out at home

 4. Use your devices to get new workouts

 Don’t think you can make up your own circuits?
 That’s okay.
-There are lots of routines out there, especially through apps, and many are free.
-Consider trying one of these options:
+There are lots of routines out there, especially on apps.

 They feature programs that guide you through daily workouts.
 You can do them any place, any time – including at home.
-Most are free.
-Others have a free trial so you can see if you like them before committing to paying for them.
+Many are free.
+Others have a free trial so you can see if you like them before committing to paying.

-You can also try creating a free playlist on Spotify.
+You can also try creating a playlist for your workouts.
 Choose songs that energize you.
 Occasionally, swap out your playlist to keep things interesting.

 5. Set realistic fitness goals